Bernard Bulkin, PhD, OBE

 Louise Kingham, OBE

-Louise is currently a Non-Executive Board Member of VH Global Sustainable Energy Opportunities plc.
+Louise is a Non-Executive Board Member of VH Global Sustainable Energy Opportunities Fund plc.
 In this capacity, she will be responsible for advising and assisting the Board on matters relating to the sustainability and energy market trends.
-Louise has spent the past 27 years working with energy professionals around the world.
-She has been the Chief Executive of the Energy Institute since her appointment in 2003, the leading professional body for the energy industries.
-The Institute promotes and advances knowledge, skills and good practice in energy for society’s benefit via its global network across more than 100 countries, supporting thousands of individual members and hundreds of organisations.
+Louise has spent almost 3 decades working with energy professionals around the world.
+She is currently BP’s UK Head of Country & Senior Vice President for Europe working as part of the group leadership team to transform bp into an integrated energy company and help the world get to Net Zero.
+Prior to this, she was the Chief Executive of the Energy Institute for 22 years promoting industry good practice, evidence-based policy debate and individual professional development, working with energy companies and their people across more than 100 countries.
 Prior to this Louise was a Director General of the Institute of Petroleum and Chief Executive of the Institute of Energy.
-Before working in these charitable organisations, Louise worked in the commercial sector for a brief time.
-Louise is also a Non-Executive Director on the Board of the Energy Saving Trust and Chair of its charitable foundation.
-She also volunteers her time as a Board Member of the POWERful Women Initiative.
+Before working in these charitable organisations in the public interest, Louise worked in the commercial sector for a brief time involved in business development, change management and general management positions.
+Louise is a Non-Executive Director on the Board of the Energy Saving Trust and Chair of its charitable foundation.
+She also volunteers her time as Chair of Business in the Community’s Climate Action Leadership Board, is an Ambassador for the POWERful Women Initiative and one of 16 CEOs in the Energy Leaders’ Coalition working to accelerate diversity and inclusion across the sector.
 She has previously been President of the Energy Industries Club and was an Advisory Member of the Energy Policy Board at the University of Birmingham (UK).
-She has also been a judge for HM Queen’s Prize for Higher and Further Education as well as a Council Member of the All-Party Parliamentary Group for Energy Studies.
-Louise obtained her graduate degree and postgraduate qualifications from Thames Valley University London.
-She was made an Officer of the Order of the British Empire (OBE) by the Queen in the New Year Honours List 2011 and in 2017 she was awarded an Honorary Science Doctorate from the University of Bath.
+She has also been a judge for HM Queen’s Prize for Higher and Further Education as well as a Council Member of the All-Party Parliamentary Group for Energy Studies as well as a board member of both the Science Council and Engineering Technology Board.
+She was made an Officer of the Order of the British Empire (OBE) by the Queen in the Queen’s Birthday List 2011 and in 2017 she was awarded an Honorary Science Doctorate from the University of Bath.

 Margaret is a Non-Executive Board Member and Chair of the Audit and Risk Committee of VH Global Sustainable Energy Opportunities plc.
 Margaret is also currently a Trustee, Director and Chair of the Audit Committee of the Nuclear Liability Fund, as well as a Non-Executive Board Member of AVI Japan Opportunity Trust plc, and Member of the Advisory Committee and member of the Procurement Working and Taxation Working Groups for The Infrastructure Forum.
 Margaret brings with her a significant amount of executive experience from her over 30 years of professional service with KPMG, formally as a Tax Partner, Global Head of Tax Head of Infrastructure and M&A Advisory, and latterly, as a leader in KPMG’s Global Infrastructure and Investments businesses.
 Margaret was the Founder and Chair of KPMG’s Global Sovereign Wealth, Pensions and Infrastructure Funds Group.
 In this capacity, she led KPMG’s engagements with major global, government investment and pension funds, and built the Firm’s relationships and increasing collaboration with OECD members and National Governments.
 Margaret was also a Board Trustee of the London School of Architecture until April 2020 and a Non-Executive Board Member and Chair of the Audit and Risk Committee at the Department for Exiting the European Union until it’s closure in January 2020.
 She is a member of the University of Edinburgh Alumni Association – working on supporting access to education and Alzheimer research.
 Margaret holds an MA (Hons) in History from the University of Edinburgh, and is a qualified Member of the Institute of Chartered Accountants of Scotland.